Electron correlations in Mn$_x$Ga$_{1-x}$As as seen by resonant electron spectroscopy and dynamical mean field theory: Methods

-The theoretical spectra have been calculated by means of a LDA+DMFT code \cite{grechnev07prb76:035107,*dimarco09prb79:115111,*granas12cms55:295} based on a full-potential linear-muffin tin orbital method (FP-LMTO) \cite{RSPt_book}, which is particularly suitable for large supercell geometries.
-The Mn doped GaAs was modeled with a supercell Ga$_{26}$MnAs$_{27}$, corresponding to a Mn concentration of 3.75\%.
-The experimental lattice constant $a=10.681 \text{ a.u.}$ was used, and the Brillouin zone was sampled with a mesh of 256 $\mathbf{k}$-points.
+The theoretical spectra have been calculated by means of a LDA+DMFT technique~\cite{dimarco09prb79:115111,granas12cms55:295} based on a full-potential linear-muffin tin orbital method (FP-LMTO)~\cite{RSPt_book}, which is particularly suitable for large supercell geometries.
+The Mn-doped GaAs was modeled with a supercell Ga$_{26}$MnAs$_{27}$, corresponding to a Mn concentration of 3.7\%.
+The experimental lattice constant $a=10.681 \text{ a.u.}$ was used, and the Brillouin zone was sampled with a mesh of 256 {\bf{k}}-points.
 The LDA+DMFT scheme was applied to explicitly treat the local Coulomb interaction between the localized Mn-3d electrons.
-The 4-index rotationally-invariant Coulomb interaction matrix was generated from the Slater parameters F$^0$, F$^2$ and F$^4$.
-The choice of the average Coulomb repulsion F$^0$, which corresponds to the Hubbard U, is rather problematic, since no calculations based on constrained LDA or RPA methods are found in literature.
-Therefore we have considered values between 4 eV and 7 eV, which are the accepted strengths of the Coulomb repulsion for bulk metallic $\gamma$-Mn \cite{biermann04zhetfl80:714,*dimarco09epjb72:473} and MnO \cite{kunes08nm7:198}.
-The main results of the paper are presented for the intermediate value $\text{U} = 6$ eV, while the effects due to the variation of the Hubbard parameter are discussed at the end.
-F$^2$ and F$^4$ are easier to evaluate, and therefore were calculated directly from the electronic density, as for MnO in Ref. \onlinecite{thunstrom_ed}.
-These values correspond to the average Hund's exchange parameter J $\simeq 1$ eV.
+The 4-index rotationally-invariant Coulomb interaction matrix was generated from the Slater parameters $F^0$, $F^2$ and $F^4$.
+The choice of the average Coulomb repulsion $F^0$, which corresponds to the Hubbard U, is rather problematic, since no calculations based on constrained LDA or RPA methods are found in literature.
+Therefore we have considered values between 4 eV and 7 eV, which are the accepted strengths of the Coulomb repulsion for bulk metallic $\gamma$-Mn~\cite{dimarco09epjb72:473} and MnO~\cite{thunstrom12prl109:186401}.
+The main results of the paper are presented for the intermediate value $U = 6$ eV, while results for smaller and larger values are discussed at the end of the Results section. $F^2$ and $F^4$ are easier to evaluate, and therefore were calculated directly from the electronic density as done in Ref.~\onlinecite{thunstrom12prl109:186401}.
+The calculated values correspond to the average Hund's exchange parameter $J \simeq 1$ eV.
+The LDA+DMFT results for $J = 0.8$ eV, shown in Fig.~\ref{fig:Mn3d_UandJ}, were based on $F^2$ and $F^4$ obtained by means of fixed atomic ratios~\cite{kotliar06rmp78:865,held07ap56:829}.